kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Improved usability of the install command

 We redesigned the `install` command to make the Kyma installation process run smoothly, even if you encounter any interruptions on the way.
-When you call the `install` command, the system first detects if there is any installation process running.
-If there is one, it does not override it but resumes watching the installation progress instead and prints out its status.
+When you call the `install` command, the system first detects if there already is an installation process running.
+If there is one, the system does not override it but resumes watching the installation progress instead and prints out its status.

 ### install command supports the component list

 The `install` command has the new `--components` flag which you can use to define the list of components you want to install.
-You must provide a path to the YAML file that either contains the full [Installation custom resource](https://kyma-project.io/docs/#custom-resource-installation) configuration or just the components list.
+You must provide a path to the YAML file that contains either the full [Installation custom resource](https://kyma-project.io/docs/1.14/root/kyma/#custom-resource-installation) configuration or just the components list.

 ### install command supports Git revisions

 You can now specify the Kyma installation source by passing a Git revision number.
-To do so, call `kyma install --source={COMMIT_NUMBER}`, such as `kyma install --source=34edf09a`.
+To do so, call `kyma install --source={ID}`.
+For example use `kyma install --source=34edf09a`.

 ### CLI usage in Kyma documentation